varunj166/react-proforma/README.md

       };
     }
     ```

+  - Proforma.config.onValidateCallbacksObject: _object_

+    - There are some situations where it is useful to have a callback function called on every firing of a field's validation logic.
+If you need that functionality, you can access it here.
+    - Each property on the `onValidateCallbacksObject` should be a name that corresponds with one of your form field names.
+    - Each value on the `onValidateCallbacksObject` should be a function that accepts no arguments and returns void.
+I.e. `callback: () => void`.
   - Proforma.config.resetTouchedOnFocus: _boolean_
     - A simple boolean flag that, if true, resets the 'touched' value of each field name back to `false` when that field receives focus.
     - Defaults to `false`.